nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/01b-windows-installs.md

 is_featured: true
 ---

-These are the instructions for installing Python on your Windows Machine.
-If you are using a Mac, please go to the Mac installations.
+These are the steps for installing Python on your Windows computer.
+Please go to the Mac installations if you are using a Mac.

 ## Visual Studio Code Extensions